 Behaviour-Driven Development (BDD) gathers supporters for many obvious reasons as it is readable (by everyone), understandable (across teams and functions) and accountable (metric-driven for success/failures).
-Cucumber is a great example of optimized tool/framework to create such tests.
-This allows basically anyone (developers, QA, testers etc.) to write specifications in any spoken language that then gets executed as automated tests against mobile app(s).
+Cucumber is a great example of an optimized tool/framework to create such tests.
+This allows basically anyone (developers, QA, testers etc.) to write specifications in any spoken language that then gets executed as automated tests against the mobile app(s).
 Furthermore, this sort of BDD approach incorporates the main standards of test-driven development (TDD) and provides a shared view and process for collaboration between all stakeholders.

 Cucumber for Test Automation

 Cucumber is a neat tool that developers can use to test their stuff.
-In mobile context, Cucumber is also usable and for example is used with Calabash.
+In the mobile context, Cucumber is also usable and for example is used with Calabash.
 Basically, Cucumber can run automated acceptance tests written in a behavior-driven development (BDD) style and is available with Ruby.
 In addition, there are other Cucumber projects available for some other platforms/programming languages, but we’ll take a look at Ruby side of things here.

 One of the best parts of Cucumber is that it also provides documentation and feature specification for mobile app testing.
-When the test script is written in understandable language it can also serve as a design, development and test specification – and that’s what makes Cucumber highly usable across functions.
+When the test script is written in an understandable language it can also serve as a design, development and test specification – and that’s what makes Cucumber highly usable across functions.

-Cucumber can be also used to enable a large-scale test automation with real mobile devices.
-There are myriad of different test automation frameworks that can get you there instantly, but also combined together with Cucumber.
+Cucumber can be also used to enable large-scale test automation with real mobile devices.
+There are myriad of different test automation frameworks that can get you there instantly but also combined together with Cucumber.
 Cucumber behavior-driven development together with one of the best test automation frameworks today – Appium – is a great combination and can help to you automate testing of your apps, write nicely documented specifications and make clarity for test execution.

 Prerequisites and Installations